expo/expo/docs/versions/unversioned/guides/building-standalone-apps.md

 ## 7. Update your app

 When you want to update your app you can simply publish through XDE or `exp`!
-As long as you don't change the `sdkVersion` version in `exp.json` your standalone app will get the new code next time users open the app.
+As long as you don't change the `sdkVersion` version in `app.json` your standalone app will get the new code next time users open the app.
 If you want to change the icon or the app name you'll need to resubmit your app to each store.

 If you run into problems during this process, we're more than happy to help out!
 Join our Slack and let us know if you have any questions.

 > **Note:** Are you curious how this works?
 We embed the Expo runtime into a new app and make it always point to the published URL of your app.
 >
-> We mentioned a few of the required properties here, but you're free to configure everything from the push notification icon to the deep-linking url scheme (see the guide on exp.json for more information), and we take care of building it for you so you never have to open Xcode or Android Studio.
+> We mentioned a few of the required properties here, but you're free to configure everything from the push notification icon to the deep-linking url scheme (see [the guide on app.json](configuration.html) for more information), and we take care of building it for you so you never have to open Xcode or Android Studio.